Tuesday, September 30, 2014

 Winner - TREASURE PLANET

 Despite being underrated movies and cult favourites.
 Which one of these films is way better?
 The verdict goes to the heavyweight champion of the world!
 TREASURE PLANET, because it had great story-writing and is more imaginative than the first one.
-The movie's cult status would lead Disney to leave their regrets behind and package it under their engrossing Diamond Editions.
-And release it on Blu-Ray and DVD or probably a theatrical re-release.
+The movie's cult status would lead Disney to leave their regrets behind and probably package it under their engrossing Diamond Editions by releasing it on Blu-Ray and DVD or a theatrical re-release.
 So which one do you decide the more you vote, or can it be both?

 1 comment: